ipriyam26/InlineGPT/README.md

 # InlineGPT

 InlineGPT is a versatile and user-friendly Python project that enables users to access the power of GPT directly from their cursor.
 The project is designed with ease-of-use in mind, allowing users to simply run the program and enter their OpenAI API key to get started.
-InlineGPT is compatible with major operating systems such as Windows, macOS, and Fedora.
+InlineGPT is compatible with major operating systems such as Windows, macOS, and Linux.

 ## Features